Published: June 9th, 2014

 - Information about how you file your taxes

 - Policy numbers for any coverage that you already have

 These are the basics that you'll need, but there may be additional documentation required.
 For instance, if you're a legal immigrant, then you'll need to provide your immigration documents.
 If you're using a broker or agent to help you enroll, then you'll need to provide that person's information as well.

-How to Sign Up on the Marketplace
+How to Sign Up On The Marketplace (Healthcare.gov)